 3. Job-related Stress

 For those readers who are in the workforce, job-related stress is probably a familiar and common occurrence.
-While some work stress is probably unavoidable, prolonged high levels of stress can be detrimental to your long-term health.
+Some work stress is probably unavoidable, but prolonged high levels of stress can be detrimental to your long-term health.
 Time management, organizational pressures and corporate politics are all examples of things that many people struggle from in the workplace.